 Cedar Swamp Photographs in the Pinelands yesterday.
 The mission was to finish reading a book called “The Heartbeat of Trees” by Peter Wohlleben and test some new equipment in the Wharton tract of the Pine lands, NJ.
 This book marks a powerful return to the forest, where trees have heartbeats and roots are like brains that extend underground, where the color green calms us and the forest sharpens our senses.
 A must-read.

 The equipment didn’t get tested, but some else happened.
-I found to 400 year old Atlantic Cedar tree an camp site 6 on the border of Atsion Lake.
-I would like to measure them and add them to New Jersey big tree list.
+I found the 400-year-old Atlantic Cedar tree and camp site 6 on the border of Atsion Lake.
+I would like to measure them and add them to the New Jersey big tree list.

 These trees are magnificent and gave me a warm welcome.
 It was a wonderful find.
 Enjoy the images of the Atlantic Cedar trees.

 The Cedar tree surly mean something to me.
-Not sure why I am still drawn to cedar swamps and in the pine lands we still have a lot of them.
-We have lost amazing Atlantic white cedars to previous generation who loved the cedar chest and line there closest with the wood because of it aroma and insect resistance.
+Not sure why I am still drawn to cedar swamps, and in the pine lands we still have a lot of them.
+We have lost amazing Atlantic white cedars to the previous generation, who loved the cedar chest and line their closest with the wood because of it aroma and insect resistance.
 I selected these three images for your enjoyment.
 Please leave a comment.
 Enjoy and Thank You